 What is the Welcome Evening?
 Welcome Evening is a short evening event for prospective students and their parents/guardians to learn more about how things work at college, how we support you, what’s on offer to you at Richard Taunton, details about lessons and workload etc. You can also put your questions to our panel of teachers, students and parents.
 When do the Welcome Evenings take place?
 We operate two Welcome Evenings to accommodate everyone.
 You will be invited to a specific event.
 These take place in April.
 Who can come?
 Welcome Evenings are open to prospective students, who have already undertaken their pre-enrolment interview, and their parents/guardians.
 Does it matter if I miss it?
 These events are not compulsory but we recommend you come if you can so that you can be as well prepared as possible for the next stage of your education.
 Is it relevant to 19+ students?
 If have you applied to study a sixth form level three course, which is taught alongside our 16-19 year old students during the daytime, then this event is relevant to you.

 What is Freshers’ Day?
 Some colleges call it a Taster Day or Introductory Day.
 As a prospective student, you’ll be invited to spend the day in college following a timetable and experiencing the lessons of your chosen subjects.
-It will take place on 29 June.
 How many courses can I try on Freshers Day?
-Generally the timetable allows for up to four subjects, either A Level or vocational.
+Generally the timetable allows for up to three subjects, either A Level or vocational.
 Does it matter if I miss it?
 Freshers’ Day is not compulsory but we do recommend that you attend if you can.
 It’s a unique opportunity to get to know the college and meet future class mates.
 The more time you spend here the more you’ll feel at home when you start in September.
 It’s particularly valuable if you still haven’t made up your mind about your courses, or which college to go to.
 Can I come to part of the day?
 You will get the best out of the experience if you attend the whole day.
 If you are going to be late due to an unavoidable commitment (e.g. an exam) please let us know so someone can meet you upon your arrival.
 If I can’t make the day, are there other options?
 Regretfully we can’t offer the full Freshers’ Day experience on any other day.
 We do try to avoid clashes with local school proms and other college taster days where possible.
 Is it relevant to 19+ students?
 If you’re 19+ enrolled on a daytime course and don’t have prior experience of college life, we recommend that you attend Freshers’ Day.

 What is enrolment?
 This is the final step you take before officially joining and beginning lessons.
 At enrolment, we finalise your courses (based on your actual GCSE grades) and complete the administration required to officially make you one of our students.
 When does it take place?
 The main enrolment period runs from the day that GCSE results are published until the end of August.
 Do I have to come?
 Yes, this event is compulsory although dates are flexible if necessary.
 How will I know which day to attend?
 At Freshers’ Day we will issue you with a letter confirming the day and time.
 What if I can’t make my appointment?
 Just contact the Admissions team and they will re-arrange it for you.
 What if I can’t make the main enrolment week?
 We continue to enrol students after the main enrolment period, but by that time we are finalising the timetable and therefore may not be able to offer you a place on all your chosen courses.